-September - December 2021 - strategic facilities planning consultation with stakeholders, educators, the community and the two municipalities.

-The feedback the school district collected throughout the consultation process will shape the recommendations included in the Strategic Facilities Plan.
+September - March 2022 - Strategic facilities planning consultation with local First Nations, Métis community, urban Indigenous organizations, education partners, post-secondary institutions, stakeholders, people with diverse lived experiences, the public, and the two municipalities.
+The feedback the school district collects throughout the consultation process will shape the recommendations included in the Strategic Facilities Plan.